 You need to know how many steps it takes to get to the center of the stage.
 Work with the production company and the audiovisual technicians.
 Their job is to make you look good.
 They can’t do their job as effectively if you do not take your sound checks and rehearsals seriously.
 If possible, do this the day before.

-Executive Speech Coach and Hall of Fame Keynote Speaker Patricia Fripp works with individuals and companies who realize that powerful, persuasive presentation skills give them a competitive
+Executive Speech Coach and Hall of Fame Keynote Speaker Patricia Fripp works with individuals and companies who want to stand out, gain business, and enjoy a competitive edge that powerful, persuasive presentation skills give them.